 Will a Fresno DUI affect my insurance rates?

-Just as with a automobile DUI, motorcycle riders will have to face insurance premium increases as the result of a DUI.
-A certificate known as an SR-22 filing is a special insurance document for higher risk drivers.
-An SR-22 is usually required for up to three years after a DUI driver has their driver's license reinstated.
-This can double or even triple the cost of insurance coverage.
+Just as with an automobile DUI, motorcycle riders will have to face insurance premium increases as the result of a DUI.
+A DUI can double or even triple the cost of insurance coverage.
+Further, a certificate known as an SR-22 filing is required for up to three years after a DUI driver has their driver's license reinstated.

 Fresno DUI Lawyers

-Whether you are facing your first or felony motorcycle DUI offense in Fresno, Madera, Kings, Tulare, or anywhere in the Central Valley, you don't have to plead guilty.
+Whether you are facing your first or felony motorcycle DUI offense in Fresno, Clovis, Madera, Hanford, Lemoore, Visalia, Porterville, Tulare, or anywhere in the Central Valley, you don't have to plead guilty.
 A conviction will impact your right to ride.